oren0e/hc-implementation/README.md

-# hc-implementation
+# Hierarchical Clustering Implementation with Python
-Implementation of Hierarchical Clustering algorithm in Python from first principles
+Credit for the design to Joel Grus, my coding ds guru.